quantumdude836/BugsDecomp/doc/internals.md

 | 109 | `screen4`  | file does not exist                                                  |
 | 110 | `screen5`  | file does not exist                                                  |

+## Level Variants

+Some levels have variants indicated by a `_<N>` in the filename.
+For N=0-5, this corresponds to a language ID, and is used for loading screens.
+N=8 is currently unknown, and is only used for a hardcoded list of level IDs (7, 8, 21-25, 34, and 54).

 ## Level Format

 The BZE file format is detailed [here](bze.md).